Ricardo Carvalho: Porto (1997–2004)

 Ricardo Carvalho was brought to the Porto junior team in the 1996–97 season.
 In the oncoming season, Carvalho made his professional debut when he signed on loan for Leça.
-Between 1999 and 2001, he had loan spells at Vitória de Setúbal and FC Alverca.
+Between 1999 and 2001, he had loan spells at Vitória de Setúbal and Alverca.
 He returned to Porto in the 2001–02 season, being third choice behind Jorge Costa and Jorge Andrade, but he quickly won a place in the starting XI, forming a terrific partnership with Andrade in the centre of defence, which brought disappointment to captain Jorge Costa who, in April 2002, joined Charlton Athletic on a five-month loan spell.
 Carvalho made 25 appearances in the Portuguese league that season.
 In the following season, Jorge Costa returned to Porto and Jorge Andrade moved to Deportivo de La Coruña in Spain.
 With José Mourinho in charge, Carvalho started the campaign as the third option behind Costa and Pedro Emanuel, but later, his excellent form led him to a place in the first team, appearing in the most important games of the season, including the UEFA cup semi-finals matches against Lazio and the UEFA Cup final where Porto beat Celtic 3–2 in extra time.
 It was Carvalho's first international trophy.
 By his great season, he was named Portuguese League Footballer of the Year and Porto Footballer of the Year.

 It was in the 2003–04 season that Carvalho made his name as a world-class footballer.
 His solid performances helped the club win the Portuguese league title for the second year in a row, and the most prestigious club trophy in European football, the UEFA Champions League.
 In this tournament, Carvalho played in all of Porto's matches, including the 3–0 win against Monaco in the final.
 Subsequently, his great performances merited the UEFA Club Best Defender of the Year award, voted into the UEFA Team of the Year, and was named one of the 50 players shortlisted for the 2004 Ballon d'Or), finishing ninth in the voting, being the only defender in top ten.
 He was selected for the Portuguese UEFA Euro 2004 squad, in which tournament he was also nominated for the UEFA Euro Team of the Tournament.
 At the end of the season, Carvalho has been tracked by a host of top European clubs, including Internazionale, Barcelona, Real Madrid and Manchester United.
 Real Madrid offered €8.2 (£7) million for Carvalho, but Porto warned the Spaniards they would not accept anything less than €23.5 (£20) million for the defender after the Spanish team made a much lower offer.
 Days later, English club Chelsea offered €30 (£25.5) million for the centre back, which the Portuguese team accepted.